August 9, 2020

 Shangri-la

 For decades, Shangri-la existed only in fantasy.
-It was introduced to the world as a hidden harmonious lamasery in Tibetan mountains by English writer James Hilton, who coined it in his 1933 novel Lost Horizon.
+It was introduced to the world as a hidden, harmonious lamasery in the Tibetan mountains by English writer James Hilton, who coined the term in his 1933 novel Lost Horizon.
 Fast forward, Shangri-la became a real place in December 2001, when a city near the Tibet, Yunnan, and Sichuan junction officially adopted the name to boost its tourism potential.
 And here was I, going to visit it.

 The city, situated at an altitude of ~ 3200m / 10500ft, is in the southernmost Tibetan Autonomous Prefecture, Diqing.
 The area used to belong to the Kham region of the former Tibetan Empire, and Tibetan is still the most represented ethnic group of the prefecture.
 This dictates local art, architecture, cuisine, and religion.